yun-vis/fhstp-bcc-mobile/pages/roomsetup.md

 - Import the ContactsApp project from the previous lecture
 - Click File > New > Import Project.
 - In the window that appears, navigate to the root directory of the project you want to import and click OK.
+- It takes sometime until the Andriod app explorer is built.

 # [Guide to app architecture](https://developer.android.com/topic/architecture/intro)